How To Start a Business in 10 Steps: 2024 Guide

 Limited Liability Company

 The Limited Liability Company, also known as LLC, combines the benefits of a corporation's limited liability with a partnership's flexibility and tax advantages.
 This business entity functions as a separate legal entity, allowing its profits to be taxed as personal income without corporate taxes.
-Compared to corporations, LLCs require fewer formalities, making them one of the most appealing business structures for entrepreneurs.
+Compared to corporations, a Limited Liability Company requires fewer formalities, making it one of the most appealing business structures for entrepreneurs.

 Private Limited Company